Surf Life Saving Queensland pool rescue competition has grown from strength to strength in recent years.

 Pool rescue competition has been beneficial for regional clubs in particular, giving them the potential to attract pool swimmers and other members who might otherwise not have competed in surf sports because they were uncomfortable in the ocean.
 Further, it is now deemed virtually essential for athletes to have pool rescue skills among their credentials for consideration to be selected for Australian teams, enhancing the importance of this competition in rounding out a competitor’s skill set.

-The State Pool Rescue Competition attracts more than 200 competitors and this number is expected to increase in the next few years as an important precursor to the Australian Pool Rescue Championships.
+The State Pool Rescue Championships attracts more than 450 competitors and is an important precursor to the Australian Pool Rescue Championships.

 QLD State Pool Rescue Championships –